egis/support-portal/configuration/eSign.md

 * On the eSign Portal:  Admin > Services > Properties > eSign
   * Signature Upload Node: `signature uploads`
   * Signature Api Key: `myAPIKey001` (non-tenant environments); leave blank for tenant environments

+> You may require an O/S level host file entry on the eSign Portal server to point the production server's PaperTrail hostname (Properties > Front End > Server Hostname) to a public IP address.

+`e.g. 8.8.8.8 client-pt01`